-If you responded to an investment offer like this, you could have been scammed – HoweyCoins are completely fake!
+If you respond to an investment offer like the one shown above, you could get scammed – HoweyCoins are completely fake!

-Welcome to Investor.gov, the Securities and Exchange Commission’s site designed for individual investors.
-We’ve recently seen fraudsters pretending to be involved in blockchain technology, initial coin offerings, and crypto-currencies – when really they are simply operating scams designed to take investors’ hard-earned money.
-We created the bogus HoweyCoins.com site as an educational tool to alert investors to possible fraud involving digital assets like crypto-currencies and coin offerings.
+The SEC’s Office of Investor Education has seen fraudsters pretending to be involved in blockchain technology, initial coin offerings, and cryptocurrencies – when really they are simply operating scams designed to take investors’ hard-earned money.
+We created a bogus initial coin offering for “HoweyCoins” as an educational tool to alert investors to possible fraud.

-Fortunately, frauds like these often have a number of “red flags” that can help you tell if the so-called “investment opportunity” is really a scam.
-Our bogus site is a mash-up of a number of different things we've seen – any particular fraud may be harder to spot than the red flags here.
-Here are some of the signs of fraud that are on the HoweyCoins site – we hope reviewing these may help you recognize a real fraud in the future!
+Fortunately, frauds often have a number of “red flags” that can help you tell if the so-called “investment opportunity” is really a scam.
+We hope reviewing these red flags may help you recognize a real fraud in the future!

 RED FLAG: CLAIMS OF HIGH, GUARANTEED RETURNS